UTSA-Humphries-Data-Science/Data-Management-Assignment-1-Intro-to-R/README.md

-# Data Management Classroom
+# Data Management Assignment 1: Introduction to R

-A **zero-touch Codespaces environment** for data science education using Python, R, Jupyter, and PostgreSQL.
+Welcome to your first data management assignment!
+This repository contains a complete R environment ready for data analysis.

-## 🚀 Quick Start
+## 🚀 Getting Started

+1. **Accept the Assignment** - You should have received this via GitHub Classroom
-1. **Open in Codespaces** - Click "Create codespace"
+2. **Open in Codespaces** - Click the green "Code" button → "Codespaces" → "Create codespace"
-2. **Wait for setup** - Takes 5-10 minutes for first-time setup
+3. **Wait for setup** - Takes 5-10 minutes for first-time setup
-3. **Start coding** - Everything works immediately, no manual setup required
+4. **Complete your assignment** - Follow the instructions in `assignment/Homework/README.md`
+5. **Submit your work** - Commit and push your changes (instructions below)

 ## 🎯 What You Get